-- 68. An employee may designate MEA to represent the employee during an investigative interview when the employee is the subject of the investigation.
+- 101. An employee may designate MEA to represent the employee during an investigative interview when the employee is the subject of the investigation.
 This provision includes EEO, Whistleblower or departmental disciplinary investigations.
-The department that conducts the investigation will issue a written notification to MEA (if designated as the representative by the employee) advising of the outcome of EEO and disciplinary investigations within thirty (30) days of completing the investigation.
-In the case of Whistleblower investigations, the Whistleblower unit of the Controller's office will notify the Association when the investigation has been completed. - 69.a.
+The department that conducts the investigation will issue a written notification to MEA (if designated as the representative by the employee) advising of the outcome of EEO and/or disciplinary investigations within thirty (30) days of completing the investigation.
+In the case of Whistleblower investigations, the Whistleblower units of the Controller's office will notify the Association when the investigation has been completed. - 102.
+The department will use best efforts to notify the Association of the identity of the investigator(s) conducting the investigation at the time the interview is scheduled and will notify the Association if the identity of the investigator changes. - 103.
+If the interview is held remotely and if the employee notifies the department at least five (5) days before the interview that the employee does not have the essential equipment/software set-up and confidential location to participate in the interview, the department will arrange the essential equipment or confidential location.
+If the interview is held in person, the department will ensure that it is held in a location that ensures the confidentiality of the identity of the employee being interviewed. - 104.
 No action to impose discipline against an employee shall be initiated more than thirty (30) days from the date the City knew of the conduct and has completed a diligent and timely investigation, except for conduct which would constitute the commission of a crime.
-The discipline imposed may take into account conduct that is documented in the employee's personnel file or was the subject of a prior unsealed disciplinary action. - 69.b.
+The discipline imposed may take into account conduct that is documented in the employee's personnel file or was the subject of a prior unsealed disciplinary action. - 105.
 An employee who has been placed on Paid Administrative Leave pursuant to Administrative Code section 16.17 will be returned to duty at the conclusion of the authorized leave unless subject to discipline or by mutual agreement.